1

 What is rental assistance?

-• If you are currently experiencing an eviction and have a court summons (Forcible Entry and Detainer), please contact the CARE Center by calling or texting 1 (720) 356-0174 or 1 (888) 480-0066, Monday through Friday, 8:30 a.m. to 5:30 p.m.
-Mountain time to get more information about immediate support available.
-If you are unsure if you have a court summons (Forcible Entry and Detainer), this example may help.
+• If you are currently experiencing an eviction and have a demand notice or court summons (Forcible Entry and Detainer), please contact the CARE Center by calling or texting 1 (303) 838-1200, Monday through Friday, 8:30 a.m. to 5:30 p.m.
+Mountain Time to get more information about immediate support available.
+If you are unsure if you have a court summons, this Forcible Entry and Detainer example may help.

 Individuals are eligible for emergency rental assistance if they: